gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 ## Open BEAST (also located in GDW-Apps/BEAST)

 Load your newly created *file.xml* (PLVAB_aln.xml unless you changed it).

-See the check box that says *Use Beagle library if available*?
-Well, Beagle is an add-on software that can enable BEAST to run faster...much faster depending on the configuration of the computer/server you're using to run BEAST.
-Tyler Eike (our rockstar IT guy) got Beagle up and running on these laptops so feel free to run BEAST with and without BEAGLE tody so you can see the difference.
+You can leave all of the check boxes and fields at default.

 Select *Run* and you are off to the races.

 Easy compared to BEAUTi right?

+It will take about 3 minutes to run this analysis.

-[If you didn’t make it through BEAUTi or if you run into errors when you run BEAST, you already downloaded a BEAST input file that will work so go to your directory and find *PLVAB_aln_GDW.xml* and use it to run BEAST.
+[If you didn’t make it through BEAUTi or if you run into errors when you run BEAST, you already downloaded a BEAST input file that will work so go to your *BEAST_Part1* directory and find *PLVAB_aln_GDW.xml* and use it to run BEAST.

 Helpful tip...when the beast run completes, some important summary statistics that may be used to modidify subsequent runs are printed to the screen.
 You can save the beast output as a .txt file to keep them for later reference.

 While BEAST is running…

-## Open Tracer (in GDW-Apps/Tracer)
+## Open Tracer (in GDW-Apps/Tracer v1.7.1)

 File > Import Trace File

-Select your *file_stem.log* file that is in progress from your current BEAST run (yes you can view it before the BEAST run is complete).
+Select your *file_stem.log* file (in *GDW_Apps/BEAST_Part1*) that is in progress from your current BEAST run (you can view it before the BEAST run is complete).

 You should also open *PLVAB_aln_GDW1.log* which is a BEAST output file from the same alignment we used earlier but with a few extra parameter estimates and a chain that was run 100x as long.
 It will work well to let you see what a log file will look like after the end of a sufficiently long MCMC chain.